Company Logo

 Protective Orders

 Virginia offers three types of protective orders.
-Sudeb can help determine which type of protective order (or sequence of orders) best suits the circumstances.
-He also provides representation at protective order hearings.
-The three types are:
+Mr. Basu can help determine which type of protective order (or sequence of orders) best suits the circumstances.
+The three types of orders are:

 1. Emergency Protective Order ("EPO"), which usually runs for a few days;